sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

         data: { confirm: t('.confirm') }, class: "btn btn-warning" %>

 ## RSpec deprecation warnings
-RSpec 2.99.0 is a pre-version to RSpec 3 and already pointing to deprecatoins that will be removed from Rails 3.
+RSpec 2.99.0 is a pre-version to RSpec 3 and already pointing to deprecations that will be removed from Rails 3.
 This section explains the necessary changes to make to be ready for Rails 3.

-When you run RSpec you will get a general deprecation warning saying
+When you run RSpec you will get a general deprecation warnings saying

 ```
 Deprecation Warnings: